-Although we spend a lifetime building up an array of emotional responses to
+Although we spend a lifetime building up an array of emotional responses to help

-responses are exactly the opposite of what is needed to succeed in market timing.
+are exactly the opposite of what is needed to succeed in market timing.

 Timing requires that you do the unnatural, and control your emotions.
 A lifetime

-of learning how to respond to uncomfortable feelings or situations MUST by
+of learning how to respond to uncomfortable feelings or situations MUST by unlearned

-losses in trading the financial markets.
+in trading the financial markets.